-Here we are going look at all different kinds of pickup.
-We’ve got passive single coils and humbuckers, an overwound Soapbar-style P-90, active humbuckers, active single coils - and all the best pickups money can buy from Seymour Duncan, Fishman, DiMarzio and more.
+Here, we're going look at all different kinds of pickup.
+We’ve got passive single coils and humbuckers, an overwound Soapbar-style P-90, active humbuckers, active single coils - and all the best pickups money can buy from trusted names, including Seymour Duncan, Fishman, DiMarzio and more.

 - After a guitar on a budget?
 Check out the best electric guitars under $500